zowe/zowe-cli/docs/How_config_files_are_merged.md

 As displayed in the diagram earlier in this document, you can potentially have four Zowe config files in effect at one time (global-team, global-user, project-team, and project-user).
 Each config file can override some or all properties of other config files.
 You can encounter unexpected results if you forget which config files you have deployed in which locations.

 If you are working in a project directory, you will have a configuration composed of up to all four configuration files.
 If you change up one directory out of your project directory, your configuration will only be composed of your global configuration files.
 You may start to communicate to different hosts, on different ports, using different credentials.
-If you then changes into another project directory, all of those things could change again.
+If you then change into another project directory, all of those things could change again.
 You must be aware of this dynamic to properly understand what is happening.

-If become confused by connection problems in a such a multiple configuration environment, a few Zowe commands can help identify from where your current property values are obtained.
+If you become confused by connection problems in a such a multiple configuration environment, a few Zowe commands can help identify from where your current property values are obtained.

 Placing the `--show-inputs-only` option on a command will display the final merged property values that will be used by the Zowe command to which you add the  `--show-inputs-only` option.
 You will **NOT** actually run the command.
-The output will help you identify if the command will not work because you are using an unintended configuration property.
+The output can help you identify if the command will not work because you are using an unintended configuration property.

 ```
 zowe zos-files list data-set "SYS1.PARMLIB*" --show-inputs-only